Read the latest issue today.

-New: Province-wide lockdown State of Emergency April 8 means all visiting for our Homes now returns to following the grey lock down restrictions.
+Province-wide lockdown State of Emergency continues and this means all visiting for our Homes have returned to following the grey lock down restrictions.
 Only essential caregivers may visit the homes , no general visitors are allowed.
 Hairdressers and footcare are not permitted.

 The province has also re-defined outbreaks.
 As of April 7th, the definition will be as follows:

 - A suspect outbreak in a LTCH is defined as one single lab-confirmed COVID-19 case in a resident.

 - A confirmed outbreak in a LTCH is defined as two or more lab-confirmed COVID-19 cases in residents and/or staff (or other visitors) in a home with an epidemiological link, within a 14- day period, where at least one case could have reasonably acquired their infection in the home.
 Examples of reasonably having acquired infection in a home include:

 o No obvious source of infection outside of the LTCH setting; OR

 With this update, local public health units will also have the discretion to specify an outbreak area and to apply outbreak measures, including testing for active case finding, to the affected area within the home (as opposed to the entire home) based on their investigation.
 Homes currently in a declared outbreak will be reassessed using the updated definition.